Industrial System Integration Guide for Automation Efficiency and Data Connectivity

 Why is system integration important in manufacturing?

-It helps improve production efficiency, reduces errors, and provides real-time insights into operations.
+It improves production efficiency, reduces errors, and provides real-time operational insights.

 What are the main challenges in system integration?

-Common challenges include compatibility issues, data security concerns, and the complexity of connecting legacy systems.
+Common challenges include compatibility issues, data security concerns, and connecting legacy systems.

 How does integration support automation?